pixiiidust/Notebook/Review of Subjective Science by Morphenius.md

 ### **Summary of Table**

-- **Final → Efficient → Formal → Material**: a top-down flow of causality and meaning.
+**Final → Efficient → Formal → Material**: A top-down flow sequencing causality and meaning.

 - **Subjectivity** primarily arises at the **efficient** level (agency, reflexivity), governed by its alignment to the **final cause**.
+- The efficient level is followed by the **formal** and **material** causes, each successively *subject* to its objective prior.
-- **Objectivity** tends to operate through **formal and material** causes, but it too presupposes a purpose—whether explicit or hidden.
+- **Objectivity** tends to operate through **formal and material** causes, but each level presupposes its own sub-objectives, terminating only at the final cause--sub-objectives fulfilled by the ultimate objective.

 ---